 PU DURIC PALLIC SOILS

-Duric Pallic Soils occur in areas with pronounced soil moisture deficits and often have some proportion of tephra in the soil parent material or high exchangeable sodium.
-The total silica contents are not high but sufficient silica has been mobilised to form a pan that impedes roots and water.
+Duric Pallic Soils occur in areas with pronounced soil moisture deficits and often have some proportion of tephra in the soil parent material, or high exchangeable sodium.
+The total silica contents are not high, but sufficient silica has been mobilised to form a pan that impedes roots and water.

 PUM Duric Pallic Soils that have a mottled profile form.